zhenye234/xcodec/README.md

 General audio ckpts [Soon] -->

 # Highlight

-# Highlight
-You can easily use our idea to modify any current acoustic codec:
+You can easily apply our approach to enhance any existing acoustic codec:

 For example